 Where to eat

 BCD Travel administrative assistant Carmen Gloria Labra calls Santiago home.
 She recommends you make a stop at the Mercado Central, the city’s celebrated fresh fish market.
 A wide array of vendors sells everything from barnacles to giant muscles.
 Enjoy the catch of the day in one of the many small restaurants within the market.
 Chilean favorites include creamy crab bake and clams au gratin.

 To drink like a local, sample the Chilean national cocktail, the terremoto (earthquake), which may leave you feeling a little shaky.
 Try it at a bar like La Piojera, Aillavilú 1030, Santiago; Ph: +56-2-269-81682.

 Santiago’s haute cuisine often features traditional Chilean ingredients.
-Try award-winning Puerto Fuy, which puts a French twist on Chilean specialities.
-On the menu you’ll find cerviche, Chilean sea bass with artichoke barigoule and tomato coulis and superb grilled meats.
+Try award-winning Puerto Fuy, which puts a French twist on Chilean specialties.
+On the menu you’ll find ceviche, Chilean sea bass with artichokebarigoule and tomato coulis and superb grilled meats.
 It’s at Av.
 Nueva Costanera 3969, Vitacura, Santiago; Ph: +56-2-208-8908.

-Mexican-born chef Matias Palomo fell in love with Chile when he was 17.
-His Sukalde specializes in all-Chilean ingredients.
-There’s lots of seafood on the menu, as well as novel creations such as guava rocks, shells with boldo infusion and pearls for desert.
+Sukalde specializes in all-Chilean ingredients.
+There’s lots of seafood on the menu, as well as novel creations such as guava rocks and pearls for dessert.
 The drink list is fun, too, and includes papaya and calafate sours.
 Find it at Av.
 Nueva Costanera 3451, Vitacura, Santiago; Ph: +56-2-228-5516.